Optimization of Connection Patterns between Mobile Phones and Base Stations using Quantum Annealing: Conclusion

 In this study, we conducted experiments comparing the naive formulation \eqref{naive qubo} with the proposed formulation \eqref{proposed qubo} in the context of optimizing connection patterns of mobile phones to base stations.
 In the experiment counting the number of qubits shown in Fig. \ref{qubit comparison}, we confirmed that when the number of base stations $M$ is 3, the number of mobile phones that can be handled on the D-Wave Advantage increases.
 This is because the number of logical variables required by the proposed formulation is reduced to $1/M$ of that required by the naive formulation.
 By reducing the number of logical variables, the proposed formulation can handle problems with larger mobile phones.
 These results indicate that the proposed formulation effectively reduces the required qubits.

+The same figure also reveals a qualitative difference between clique embedding and minor embedding.
+For the proposed formulation, the curve obtained with clique embedding remains feasible up to much larger $N$ than the curve obtained with minor embedding, whereas for the naive formulation, the opposite occurs, and only minor embedding remains feasible at larger $N$.
+This is because clique embedding searches for an embedding of a complete graph whose number of nodes equals the number of QUBO variables, making the embedding cost independent of the QUBO’s density.
+By contrast, minor embedding seeks an embedding tailored to the specific connectivity graph of the QUBO, so the required resources depend on how dense that graph is.

 In the subsequent experiment, as shown in Fig. \ref{4pattern}, we compared the accuracy of solutions obtained from the D-Wave quantum annealer across the four patterns listed in Table 1.
 The results confirmed that the proposed formulation consistently outperforms the naive formulation regarding solution accuracy across all four patterns.
 The reason for this improvement is likely because, as mentioned above, the proposed formulation reduces the number of logical variables to $1/M$ of that in the naive formulation, reducing the number of qubits required.
 Since the D-Wave quantum annealer is susceptible to external noise, the more qubits are controlled during QA execution, the greater the likelihood of errors.
-Therefore, reducing the number of qubits the proposed formulation achieves improves solution accuracy.
+Therefore, reducing the number of qubits in the proposed formulation improves solution accuracy.
 Thus, the proposed formulation effectively uses limited computational resources on the D-Wave quantum annealer, providing good approximate solutions.
+In addition, solving the proposed formulation \eqref{proposed objective function} with Gurobi gave an even lower error than QA, which represents the optimal value of this model.
+This result demonstrates that an exact solution of the proposed formulation does not always coincide with the global optimum of the full problem \eqref{naive objective function} because the reduced model ignores all but the first and second candidate base stations for each mobile phone.

+Figure \ref{time_comparison} shows a comparison of computation time.
+QA showed an intrinsic annealing time of $0.02\ {\rm s}$ and a practical latency of about $0.2\ {\rm s}$ once QPU access overhead was included.
+Although this latency is larger than that of Gurobi, it remains well below the re-optimization window required in realistic deployments.
+In this paper, we considered a scenario where the positions of the mobile phones are fixed within the area.
+However, in real-world scenarios, mobile phone positions change over time as people move.
+Therefore, the connection pattern optimization needs to be repeated periodically.
+Assuming a cell diameter of about $500\ {\rm m}$ and a typical vehicle speed of $60\ {\rm km/h}$, a mobile phone crosses a cell boundary in roughly $30\ {\rm s}$, so optimization must complete within that interval.
+The observed QPU access time satisfies this requirement, and because the annealing time is essentially independent of the logical problem size, it is expected to remain within the window even for larger optimization areas.